riflowth/eatmod/README.md

 CPE101 Engineering Exploration Project

 ### :pencil: About
 In this project, we are creating a **web application**.
-Our website offers users food recommendation around **[KMUTT](https://www.kmutt.ac.th)** university.
+Our website offers users food recommendations around **[KMUTT](https://www.kmutt.ac.th)** university.
 Users can select food tags to filter out foods as they desire.

 ### :busts_in_silhouette: Members
 | Name | Role |